Charity Gifts in Wills: how and why…

-There is a fundraiser’s peer support group for Legacy and In-memory fundraisers connected to the Institute of Fundraising.
-It’s organised through Yahoo Groups (a blast from the past) but the content, insight, and support from other fundraisers from all sizes of charity is unparalleled.
+The Institute of Fundraising has a Legacy and In Memory peer support group.
+The content, insight, and support from other fundraisers from all sizes of charity is unparalleled.
 Go here: https://uk.groups.yahoo.com/neo/groups/Legacymarketing and ask to join.

 Remember a Charity have a subscription service for their resources and pooled campaigns.
 The cost of this is based on the size of the charity.
-Access affords not only participation in Remember a Charity week, but also access to the intranet containing all sorts of research and resources about gifts in wills. https://www.rememberacharity.org.uk/
+Access affords participation in Remember a Charity Week and access to their intranet containing resources about gifts in wills. https://www.rememberacharity.org.uk/

 Here at Make a Will Online we work with dozens of charities with our free wills campaigns.
 We are expert will writers rather than fundraising consultants – we deliver solicitor-checked wills to your supporters.
 You are welcome to get in touch with us to discuss your needs.
 Just contact us and ask for Oliver.

-Finally, there are consultants and researchers who can and will help your efforts around messaging your supporters and getting gifts in wills.
+Finally, consultants and researchers can and will help your efforts around messaging your supporters and getting gifts in wills.

 More info about gifts in wills:

 The amount of gifts in wills has been growing above the rate of inflation for a long time.
 It was worth £2.6 billion a decade ago, and £3.6 billion per year now.
-The increase is based on (a) increased awareness and generosity: so more people giving gifts in wills, and (b) a steady increase in the value of assets such as homes.
-The forecast is that this trend will increase as more and more baby-boomers put gifts in their wills, campaigns like Remember a Charity week take hold in the national consciousness, and property values increase or plateau.
+The increase is based on:

-Interestingly, more smaller charities are being remembered in gifts in wills.
-The educated donor is more likely to leave a gift to a charity that has personal meaning for them, or a spread of charities, with some large/ national and others more local or focussed.
-So, if you are a smaller charity, you are best poised to make the most of the growth.
+Interestingly, each year supporters leave gifts in wills to more smaller charities.
+Your educated donors are more likely to leave a gift to a charity that has personal meaning for them.
+They also give to a range of charities, with some large/ national and others more local or focused.
+So, if you are a smaller charity, you are in a great position to make the most of the growth.

-Due to its nature, gifts in wills tend to provide income to a charity a number of years down the line.
-If you are able to ascertain who your supporters who have left a gift in their will are, you have the chance to build close relationships with people who hold your cause in extremely high regard.
+Gifts in wills tend to provide income to a charity a number of years down the line.
+If you can ascertain who has left a gift in their will you can build close relationships with them.
+These supporters hold your cause in extremely high regard.